Best Eco-lodges in the Osa Peninsula

 Playa Cativo Lodge

 On a beach inside the Golfo Dulce lies the Playa Cativo Lodge.
 Situated across the gulf from Puerto Jimenez, this lodge is the top choice for anyone yet to discover the "sweet gulf."
-The gulf is interesting in that it has a deep inner basin but shallow shores, which makes it a playground for spinner dolphins.
+The gulf is interesting because it has a deep inner basin but shallow shores, making it a playground for spinner dolphins.
 Naturally, you can embark on dolphin and humpback-whale spotting excursions from Playa Cativo.
-They offer three classes of luxurious guest rooms (with ocean views) and their restaurant El Gavilán, prepares gourmet organic plates sourced from their own farm.
+They offer three classes of luxurious guest rooms (with ocean views), and their restaurant El Gavilán, prepares gourmet organic plates sourced from their own farm.

-Playa Cativo is noteworthy because they offer various all-inclusive packages that cater to many types of travelers.
+Playa Cativo is noteworthy because they offer various all-inclusive packages catering to many travelers.
 If you prefer wildlife spotting, there's a package that includes tours of the Piedras Blancas National Park that surrounds the lodge.
 There's also a wellness package that includes riverwalks, rainforest treks, meditation, and yoga practice.
-And if yoga is indeed one reason you plan on visiting Costa Rica, see our guide to the Best Yoga Retreats in Costa Rica.